TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2019-01-01-content-formatting.md

 shortinfo: Here I show the Markdown syntax one can use to make HTML documents appear on the web, and some of the tools I have built to make reading this blog easier and more appealing.
 ---

-# The default HTML and Markdown syntax
+## The default HTML and Markdown syntax
+---

-Compared to other languages I was used to before this, HTML is incredibly bloated.
-For example, the tags used in HTML, say the paragraph tag `<p>` needs an ending tag `</p>` once you are done filling out the content, and all of the style changes or other specificities are crammed into the parent tag.
+Compared to other computer languages I know, <abbr title="HyperText Markup Langage">HTML</abbr> is incredibly bloated.
+For example, the tags used in HTML, say the body tag `<body>` needs an ending tag `</body>` once you are done filling out the content, and all of the style changes or other specificities are crammed into the parent tag.
 This has the effect of making HTML documents look ridiculously messy.

-Some genius (John Gruber) invented Markdown to make the code files more human readable.
+This is why web development seems to have split into three separate entities, HTML/Markdown, <abbr title="Cascading Style Sheets">CSS</abbr>, and JavaScript.
+HTML serves as the main language with which your browser translates the content to display on your screen.
+CSS serves as a separate file that contains all information regarding the styling and formatting of content, so that the programmer does not need to cram all of the style code into HTML tags.
+Javascript is there to take care of any more complicated functionality you may require to code by hand.
+Some genius (John Gruber) invented Markdown as a more user-friendly alternative to the main content specifications in HTML, translating from a more intuitive layout to raw HTML.
 Here is how you use some of the basic functions:

 | Formatting Type   | Markdown Syntax   |
 |-------------------|-------------------|